Rich Creativity at Yambaru’s Annual Art Festival

 The Yambaru Art Festival is an annual event that celebrates the fusion of creativity and nature

 The Yambaru Art Festival is an annual event in Yanbaru, the northern part of Okinawa’s main island.
-The event is typically held for 4 weeks during the winter months (Dec–Feb).
+The event is typically held for four weeks during the winter months (Dec–Feb).
 We got to chat with Mr. Choji Nakahodo, the general director, about the festival, and what makes it so special to the community.

 The Yambaru Art Festival (YFA) was first held in 2017 on the former site of Ogimi Shioya Elementary School, surrounded by nature.
 The connection between the people of Yanbaru and the environment is part of the reason the festival is held; it allows for the creation of “art that can only be achieved here and now.”